 - Keeping your spine erect, twist your waist, shoulder, and neck towards the right, and keep your gaze towards the right shoulder.

 - Stay in the pose and keep breathing for at least 5 to 10 breaths.

 - Gently release from the pose and repeat to the other side.

-Benefit: This yoga pose gently massages your internal organs, makes your spine supple, and boosts oxygen supply to the lungs.
-This yoga pose is like a retreat for your pancreas and liver, which further promotes insulin production in your body.
+Benefit: This yoga asana for diabetes gently massages your internal organs, makes your spine supple, and boosts oxygen supply to the lungs.
+This yoga pose is like a retreat for your pancreas and liver which further promotes insulin production in your body.

 3. Seated Forward Bend